utthee/StudentInfoSys/README.md

 # Student Information System

-Practice test using Qt Designer.
+GUI made using Qt Designer and PyQt5, backend is Python.